 The varied and luscious climate of Central and South America made it the perfect place to grow coffee (and other valuable items like sugar and cotton).
 European explorers quickly released this upon arrival in these new lands.

-To build their plantations, European settlers violently stripped the Indigiounus people of their lands.
-Many were killed in the process, those that weren’t killed were forced to work as slaves on land they used to own.
+European settlers violently stripped the Indigiounus people of their lands to build their plantations.
+Many were killed in the process.
+Those that weren’t killed were forced to work as slaves on land they used to own.

 Like in Asia, a select few men grew very rich from the work of their slaves.
 Customers in Europe were growing increasingly uncomfortable about how their coffee was produced.

 Coffee, the Caribbean, and France (17th – 18th Century)

 A French explorer took a single coffee plant to Martinique.
 His vessel was nearly shipwrecked twice, and they had to ration water.
 The Frenchman gave half of his daily water ration to his plant.
 He also brought a large number of slaves with him.

 Within 50 years, the island had grown 18 million coffee plants, all descended from the plant that survived the journey.
 Soon Martanquie and Saint-Domingue provided Europe with 50% of their coffee.
 All produced using slave labor.

 After 13 years of bloody battle, Hati overthrew the French and claimed independence.
 The massive victory for the self-liberated slaves came at France’s cost losing its dominance in the coffee market.

 This led to Spanish and Portuguese colonies in South America becoming more relied on to meet Europe’s, and now America’s, growing demands for coffee.